 - Demonstrating the extent of harm you have suffered

 - Seeking the maximum amount available from insurance coverage, including the at-fault party’s insurance and, in some cases, your own insurance.

-The damages typically sought in a personal injury lawsuit are:
+The damages typically sought in an injury lawsuit are:

 - Property damages (such as car repair or replacement)